mbhushan/ps-algods-py/chap3-BasicDataStructure/Programming_Exercises_chap3.md

 ##### 19. Implement the remaining operations defined in the OrderedList ADT.
 > Please refer to OrderedList.py for operations implementation and OrderedListClient.py for testing OrderedList.py class

+##### 20. Implement a stack using linked lists.
+> Please refer to StackLinkedList.py for implementation and StackLinkedListClient.py for test client code.